The United Methodist Church Service of Marriage is a joyous celebration of worship!

 In addition, we have a beautiful chapel which would be the ideal setting for a smaller wedding ceremony with 40 guests or less.
 Recently renovated, it forms the perfect setting to provide for an intimate wedding when there are only a few guests attending.

 Weddings can be a stressful event for some people, but it really shouldn’t be.
 Our office staff takes care of all the reservations for your wedding day (both the rehearsal and the actual Service of Marriage).
-To schedule a wedding at Ridgewood, you should consult the church office as soon as possible concerning the availability of the date, time, and (of course) the pastor.
+To schedule a wedding at Ridgewood, you should consult the church office (440-885-1360) as soon as possible concerning the availability of your preferred date, time, and our pastor.

 Guidelines for Planning a Wedding at Ridgewood UMC